spring-cloud/spring-cloud-stream-binder-aws-kinesis/README.md

-# Spring Cloud Stream binder for AWS Kinesis
+# Spring Cloud Stream Binder for AWS Kinesis

-This repository will contain the code for the Spring Cloud Stream binder implementation for AWS Kinesis.
+This repository contains the code for the Spring Cloud Stream Binder implementation for AWS Kinesis.